 Project your lessons in group settings with zoom.
 You can even record the sessions for students who need to review later.
 This video and audio conferencing tool has a chat functionality where students can ask questions as you teach.
 Plus check out our Zoom tips for teachers.

 Feeling overwhelmed?
 Wondering what virtual learning platforms are best for you?
-Join fellow educators in the WeAreTeachers Chat group on Facebook to get support from others just like you.
+Join fellow educators in our WeAreTeachers HELPLINE group to get support from others just like you.